Escape from Singe's Castle

 Escape from Singe's Castle, also known as Dragon's Lair Part II - Escape From Singe's Castle, is a 1987 video game from Software Projects.
-The game is sometimes referred to as Dragon's Lair II, but is not the official arcade sequel Dragon's Lair II: Time Warp.
+The game is sometimes referred to as Dragon's Lair II, but is not the official arcade sequel.
+The actual arcade sequel is Dragon's Lair II: Time Warp.

 Gameplay

 Players control Dirk the Daring, the player character from Dragon's Lair, who has returned to the lair of Singe the dragon in order to claim a pot of gold.
 Singe has laid traps throughout his lair, forcing players to guide Dirk across a number of differently themed screens in order to steal the gold and escape.
 In the 8 bit versions, there are eight different levels.

 In the 16-bit version, Dirk is supposed to rescue Daphne again, this time from the Shapeshifter.
 Unlike the earlier 8-bit version, this is a cartoon-based interactive movie, like its predecessor, where the player is supposed to choose the correct movement for Dirk in the right time.